centreon/centreon-documentation/cloud/security/security.md

 ### User authentication

 User access to the product is strictly limited to duly authorized users.
 This authorization can be multi-factor, depending on the customer's requirements and their ability to make their environment secure (radius authentication, MFA, network security and filtering, etc).
 Customers can configure their user accesses and authorizations using Centreon's CIAM (Customer Identity and Access Management) portal.
-This portal uses OpenID Connect, but can be configured to use the customer's own identity provider.
+This portal uses OpenID Connect, and can be configured to use the customer's own identity provider.

 ### Logs

-Centreon possesses the application logs and checks them regularly.
+Centreon holds the application logs and checks them regularly.
 Logs are kept for 12 full months.

 ## Incident processing

-Centreon monitors their infrastructures and services actively to detect any event or anomaly that could impact the security of the product it delivers.
+Centreon actively monitors infrastructure and services to detect any event or anomaly that could impact the security of the product it delivers.
 Reporting, escalation and internal crisis management processes are implemented and tested several times a year.

 Centreon Cloud's architecture and design make the service resilient to breakdowns and technical incidents by default.